 fees -comm ass'n

-So, as a matter of general practice, rather than being funded by fees, the common expenses of the association should be funded by regular assessments such that each owner pays a proportionate share of the common expenses in the proportions stated in the CC&Rs.
-But, the association can charge whatever fee authorized in the recorded CC&Rs, regardless of actual costs, except a fee for review of architectural plans (which can’t exceeds actual costs).
-The rules (written policies, fee schedules, etc.) alone can authorize a fee for a service provided to an owner, but such a fee should be limited to actual costs or the value of the service.
+So, as a matter of general practice, rather than being funded by fees, the common expenses of an association should be funded by regular assessments such that each owner pays a proportionate share of the common expenses in the proportions stated in the CC&Rs.
+But, the association can charge whatever fee is authorized in the recorded CC&Rs, regardless of actual costs, except where limited by statute.

 (For reference: 57-8 is the Condo Act, 57-8a is the Community Association Act, 16-6a is the Nonprofit Act)